TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-01-06-miracle-of-life-poem.markdown

 ---
-title:  "The miracle of life"
+title:  "Poem: The miracle of life"
 subtitle: "Writing in the morning"
 author: "Tanaka Chingonzo"
 avatar: "img/authors/tanaka.jpg"